onzfonz/comp227/src/content/4/en/part4d.md

 const token = jwt.sign(userForToken, process.env.SECRET)
 ```

-The token has been digitally signed using a string from the environment variable <i>SECRET</i> as the <i>secret</i>.
+The token has been digitally signed using a string from the environment variable `SECRET` as the *secret*.
 The digital signature ensures that only parties who know the secret can generate a valid token.
-The value for the environment variable must be set in the <i>.env</i> file.
+The value for the environment variable must be set in the *.env* file.

-A successful request is responded to with the status code <i>200 OK</i>.
+A successful request is responded to with the status code **200 OK**.
 The generated token and the username of the user are sent back in the response body.

-Now the code for login just has to be added to the application by adding the new router to <i>app.js</i>.
+Now the code for login just has to be added to the application by adding the new router to *app.js*.

 ```js
 const loginRouter = require('./controllers/login')